 “Don’t think we can get out of here.”

-Willy looked around.
-“I think we can stack everything in the corner and reach the top,” he said.
+“Wait, maybe we can stack everything in the corner and reach the top,” said Ben.
 The clanging and banging stopped after a couple of minutes.
 “Nope, still can’t reach the top.”

 “No, don’t do that.
 See if Kate can help.”